czartu66/czartu66.github.io/content/posts.md

 +++

 Greetings!
-My name is Adam, a dedicated Quality Assurance Engineer with a passion for ensuring the seamless functioning of software applications.
+I am a dedicated Quality Assurance Engineer with a passion for ensuring the seamless functioning of software applications.
 My journey in the realm of Quality Assurance has been marked by a relentless pursuit of excellence and a commitment to delivering top-notch products.
 This portfolio serves as a testament to my skills, experiences, and the impact I've made in the field.